Molecular adsorption study of nicotine and caffeine on the single-walled carbon nanotube from first principles: Conclusion

 \section{Conclusion}

-In conclusion, we investigated the electronic structures and binding properties of nicotine and caffeine molecules on (8,8) single-walled carbon nanotubes using first-principles calculations.
-We found that both adsorbates show very different binding characteristics on CNTs.
+In conclusion, we have investigated the electronic structures and binding properties of nicotine and caffeine molecules on (8, 0) single-walled carbon nanotubes using first-principles calculations.
+We found that both adsorbates show different binding characteristics on CNTs.
 The nicotine molecule binds to the CNT with an adsorption energy of 0.46 eV, whereas the caffeine molecule adsorbs with a higher binding energy of 0.88 eV.
 To figure out the difference, we discussed the modification of the electronic structures of the nicotine- and caffeine-adsorbed CNTs.
 Although there is no significant charge transfer between the CNT and the adsorbate, we found that there is an noticeable interaction between them.
 In particular, the caffeine-adsorbed CNT exhibits a special binding feature formed by electron donation and back-donation.
+Our study of quantum transport demonstrates that {\em I-V} curves can distinguish nicotine from caffeine using a CNT-based electronic sensor.
+We believe our findings of the adsorption properties of caffeine and nicotine on the CNT will help the future studies of intermolecular interaction between the host nanotube and other organic molecules.